HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Results

 \subsubsection{Results HP-BERT model}

-Using the HP-BERT model, we analyse Hindubhobic tweets and associated sentiments across countries and regions, providing insight into the perceptions of Hindu communities in various parts of the world during and after COVID-19.
+Using the HP-BERT model, we analyze Hindubhobic tweets and associated sentiments across countries and regions, providing insight into the perceptions of Hindu communities in various parts of the world during and after the COVID-19 pandemic.
 This can enable us to identify sentiment trends and potentially inform strategies for addressing harmful stereotypes and communal biases on social media platforms.

 Finally, we applied our HP-BERT model to the Global COVID-19 X (Twitter) Dataset to analyze Hinduphobic tweets.
 (Figure \ref{Img.All_Country_Number_of_Tweets}) presents a multi-graph chart illustrating tweet counts across different countries, showing the monthly distribution of Hinduphobic tweet counts from April 2020 to January 2022.
-(Table \ref{tab:BERTresults}) provide a detailed breakdown of the tweet counts across six countries where India recorded the highest number of Hinduphobic tweets, accounting for over 9,242 tweets, significantly surpassing other countries such as the United Kingdom, Australia, Japan, Indonesia, and Brazil, which reported much lower tweet counts.
-This higher number in India can be attributed to its large Hindu population \cite{scaccianoce2021people}, along with the presence of other significant religious communities such as Muslims and Christians.
+Table \ref{tab:BERTresults} provides a detailed breakdown of the tweet counts across six countries, where India recorded the highest number of Hinduphobic tweets, accounting for over 9,242 tweets, significantly surpassing other countries such as the United Kingdom, Australia, Japan, Indonesia, and Brazil, which reported much lower tweet counts.
+This higher number in India can be attributed to its large Hindu population \cite{scaccianoce2021people}, along with the presence of other significant religious communities, such as Muslims and Christians.
 The United Kingdom ranked second, followed by Australia, Japan, Indonesia, and Brazil.
-This analysis highlights that Hinduphobic sentiment on Twitter during this period was predominantly concentrated in India.
-According to the 2011 Indian census \cite{chandramouli2011census}, Hinduism encompassed 79.8\% of the population followed by 14.2\% Islam, and 2.3\% Christianity.
+This analysis highlights that the Hinduphobic sentiment on Twitter during this period was predominantly concentrated in India.
+According to the 2011 Indian census \cite{chandramouli2011census}, Hinduism encompassed 79.8\% of the population, followed by 14.2\% Islam and 2.3\% Christianity.